wangyijin/GPUImage-x/README.md

         camera->start();
     });

-This will filter a camera video in real time.
+This will filter a camera video in real time with Beautify Effect.

 ## License
     Copyright (C) 2017 Yijin Wang, Yiqian Wang